eiffel-community/eiffel-remrem-generate/wiki/markdown/usage/lenientvalidation.md

 ]
 ```

-The ignoreOptionalFieldValidationErrors = true created new message property with "remremGenerateFailures"
+The ignoreOptionalFieldValidationErrors = true created new element property with "remremGenerateFailures"
 ```
 "remremGenerateFailures":[
                   {